4 9 - 13Shares

 Part of his act will be to appear incredulous — like he had just no idea that a protest would be blocking the street, even though he’s currently blaring the news on the radio.

-The more you know where you are going and how to get there, the less this will happen.
+The more one knows Buenos Aires, where they’re going and how to get there, the less this will happen.

-Those who have a data plan for their phone can track the ride on Google Maps.
+Those who have a data plan for their phone can track the ride on Google Maps to make sure there are no large detours.

 Riders should be aware that there are many one-way streets in Buenos Aires and left turns aren’t usually permitted, so sometimes it is more convenient to just get out and walk half a block near your destination instead of waiting for the cab driver to go around the whole block.

-The vast majority of taxis in Buenos Aires only take cash, but the newish app rolled out by the city called BA Taxi allows users to request a taxi through their smartphone and pay with a credit card.
+The vast majority of taxis in Buenos Aires only take cash, but the newish app rolled out by the city called BA Taxi allows users to request a taxi through their smartphone and pay with a credit card (but keep in mind you will get the lower MEP rate.)

 Unfortunately, the BA Taxi is app is only available in Spanish and has poor reviews on Google Play and the App Store.